 DIV 6821.
 Thomas Aquinas.
-[Formerly DIV 3858] Systematic investigation of Aquinas' major theological and philosophical assertions with a consideration of his conception of the two disciplines and their relationships.
-All readings will be available in English translation.
-[3] Mr. DeHart
+[Formerly DIV 3858] Systematic investigation of Aquinas' major theological and philosophical assertions with a con-

 DIV 6822.
 Theology in the Nineteenth Century.
 [Formerly DIV 3325] Major movements in theological thought during the nineteenth century from Schleiermacher to Troeltsch.
 [3] Mr. DeHart